NandanSatheesh/MySQL-to-MongoDB/README.md

 # MySQL-to-MongoDB
-Migration scripts for data tranfer from MySQL to MongoDB
+Migration scripts for data transfer from MySQL to MongoDB